simeononsecurity/simeononsecurity.ch/content/articles/flock-you-detection-project-counter-surveillance-hardware-guide-2026/index.en.md

 ## Introduction: Open Source Counter-Surveillance

-The **Flock-You project** represents a groundbreaking development in privacy technology - an **open-source, community-driven initiative** to detect and map Flock Safety's ALPR surveillance infrastructure.
-Hosted on GitHub at **colonelpanichacks/flock-you**, this project leverages affordable ESP32-based hardware to identify Flock cameras through their **WiFi network signatures**.
+The **Flock-You project** is an **open-source, community-driven initiative** to detect and map Flock Safety's ALPR surveillance infrastructure.
+Hosted on GitHub at **colonelpanichacks/flock-you**, this project uses affordable ESP32-based hardware to identify Flock cameras through their **WiFi network signatures**.

 This comprehensive guide covers everything from the **technical methodology** behind Flock detection to **step-by-step setup instructions** for three hardware platforms, **firmware installation**, and **purchasing information from authorized vendors**.
 Whether you're a privacy advocate, security researcher, or concerned citizen, this guide will enable you to build or purchase your own detection device.